Whiteknight/Rosella/libraries/core.md

 classes using one of two different formats:

 1. A method named BUILD (The "Perl6 Style")
-2. A method with the same short name as the class (The "Normal Style")
+2. A method with the same short name as the class (The "Winxed Style")

-The Rosella library itself uses the Perl6 Style of constructors internally, but mechanisms are provided for user code to do differently if needed.
+The Rosella library itself uses the Winxed Style of constructors internally, but mechanisms are provided for user code to do differently if needed.

 ### Problems with Constructors